-The ability for state agencies and the Extension Service to document producer adoption rates of voluntary Best Management Practices (BMPs) is a critical component of the 1989 Minnesota Groundwater Protection Act.
+The ability for state agencies and the University of Minnesota Extension to document producer adoption rates of voluntary Best Management Practices (BMPs) is a critical component of the 1989 Minnesota Groundwater Protection Act.
 The Minnesota Department of Agriculture (MDA) developed a diagnostic tool called FArm Nutrient Management Assessment Process (FANMAP) to get a clear understanding of existing farm practices regarding agricultural inputs such as fertilizers, manures and pesticides.
 Results have been used to design focused water quality educational programs.
 Data collected in the program's infancy can be used as a baseline to assist in determining if voluntary BMPs are being adopted.
 Over the years, hundreds of farmers have volunteered two to four hours of their time to share information about their farming operations.

 Pesticide & Fertilizer Management Division